biocore/unifrac/README.md

 			Faith Biological Conservation 1992; DOI: 10.1016/0006-3207(92)91201-3

-## Shared library access

-In addition to the above methods to access UniFrac, it is also possible to link against the shared library.
-The C API is described in `sucpp/api.hpp`, and examples of linking against this API can be found in `examples/`.

 ## Minor test dataset

 A small test `.biom` and `.tre` can be found in `sucpp/`.
 An example with expected output is below, and should execute in 10s of milliseconds: